France: Charlie Hebdo reprints controversial cartoons on Prophet ahead of 2015 terror attack trial

 Fourteen people accused of supporting the terror attack will go on trial in Paris on Wednesday.

-French satirical magazine Charlie Hebdo on Tuesday said that it will mark the opening of a terror trial over a deadly 2015 attack on their offices by reprinting the disparaging Prophet Mohammed cartoons that had sparked the outrage.
-The decision to re-publish the drawings, which were considered blasphemous by many Muslims, was announced in an editorial .
+French satirical magazine Charlie Hebdo will mark the opening of a terror trial over the 2015 attack on their offices by reprinting the disparaging Prophet Mohammed cartoons that had sparked the outrage.
+The decision to re-publish the drawings, which were considered blasphemous by many Muslims, was announced by the magazine in an editorial on Tuesday.

 Twelve people, including eight employees of the magazine, were killed on January 7, 2015, when brothers Said and Cherie Kouachi stormed Charlie Hebdo’s Paris headquarters.
-Al-Qaeda’s branch in the Arabian Peninsula had claimed responsibility for the attacks, saying it was revenge for the cartoons the magazine had published of prophet Mohammed.
+Al-Qaeda’s branch in the Arabian Peninsula had claimed responsibility for the attacks, saying it was revenge for the cartoons the magazine had published of Prophet Mohammed.

 The attacks set off weeks of unrest leading to the deaths of 17 more people in the ensuing days, after a Jewish supermarket was also targeted.
 Fourteen people accused of supporting the terror attack will go on trial in Paris on Wednesday.

 The cover of the latest issue of Charlie Hebdo shows a dozen cartoons first published by the Danish daily Jyllands-Posten, which Charlie Hebdo had in turn republished in 2006, AFP reported.
-In the centre of the cover is a cartoon of the prophet drawn by its cartoonist Jean Cabut, who was killed in the 2015 attack.
+In the centre of the cover is a cartoon of the Prophet drawn by its cartoonist Jean Cabut, who was killed in the 2015 attack.
 “All of this, just for that,” the front-page headline says.

 “We will never lie down,” Charlie Hebdo Director Laurent Sourisseau wrote in an editorial to go with the republication of the cartoons in its latest edition.
 “We will never give up.”